About Us

 Funding

-The Centre receives, occasionally, a small Arts Council grant under the Festival and Event Investment Scheme for the ‘On the Nail’ reading series, and has been in the past the recipient of one off event funding from Limerick City and County Council and our long term aim is to become a regularly funded organisation.
+The Centre occasionally receives a small Arts Council grant under the Festival and Event Investment Scheme for our annual April Festival of Poetry and has been in the past the recipient of one off event funding from Limerick City and County Council and our long term aim is to become a regularly funded organisation.
 The centre operates a Patron scheme in which valuable funding is raised to help fund our activities.

 undefined